LeanneLibGriff/nine-repro/Step3Naming.md

 * Order - confirm which element should go first, so that files on the same theme are listed together and can therefore be found easily
 * Numbers - specify the amount of digits that will be used in numbering so that files are listed numerically e.g. 01, 002, etc.

-As previously suggested, consistent and meaningful naming of files and folders can make everyone’s life easier.
+As previously suggested, consistent and meaningful naming of files and folders can improve efficiency.
 See this example below:

 YYYYMMDD_SiteA_SensorB.CSV
 Date  Location   Sensor